danomatika/PdParty/doc/guide/PdParty_User_Guide.md

   * optional sensors accessed by abstractions: [rj_gyro], [rj_loc], [rj_compass], & [rj_time]
   * 20500 samplerate
 * PdDroidParty scenes
-  * a folder that contains a droidparty_main.pd
+  * a folder that contains a droidparty_main.pd patch
   * locked to landscape
   * an optional background image named "background.png" which should have a landscape aspect ratio
-  * an optional font named
+  * an optional font named "font.ttf" or "font-antialiased.ttf"
   * does not require the following events (#accelerate, #touch, or [key])
   * sensors are accessed by the [droidsystem] abstraction
   * 44100 samplerate
 * PdParty scenes
-  * a folder that contains a _main.pd
+  * a folder that contains a _main.pd patch
   * portrait or landscape
-  * an optional info json file named "info.json" with a dictionay & the following keys:
+  * an optional info json file named "info.json" with a dictionary & the following keys:
     * _author_
     * _description_
     * _name_